 The key financial and business performance indicators comprise profitability growth and return on equity.
 Details of our profitability growth are shown in the paragraph headed "Profit for the year" in this annual report.
-Our return on equity decreased from 3.7% for 2022 to 2.8% for 2023, primarily due to the decreased net profit as we made charitable donations of RMB5.4 million.
+Our return on equity decreased from 2.8% for 2023 to 2.1% for 2024, primarily due to a decrease in revenue, resulting in a decrease in net profit.